russellsch/RGUI/README.md

 - [X] Upgrade to OpenGL 3.1
 - [X] Upgrade enums to enum classes so they are scoped
 - [X] Fixed issues preventing drag code from working
-- [-] Change RGObject mouse drag handling to use enums for clarity
+- [-] Change RGObject mouse delegation handling to use enums for clarity

 - [ ] Create basic UI demo of working UI widgets